pschaus/book_lepl1402/source/part6.rst

         }
     }

-The ``RowRomparator1`` class is called an **external class** because it is located outside the ``Spreadsheet`` class.
-This is not a real issue because this sample code is quite short.
+The ``RowRomparator1`` class is called an **external class** because it is located outside of the ``Spreadsheet`` class.
+This is not an issue because this sample code is quite short.
 But in real code, it might be important for readability to bring the comparator class closer to the method that uses it (in this case, ``sort()``).
 This is why Java features **static nested classes**.
 This construction allows to define a class at the member level of another class:

 ..  code-block:: java